How to Connect Zoom and Slack in 2023

 They don’t need to switch apps to have conversations or send an important file.
 This integration means team members can use the tools that make them most productive.

-There’s no change to user interface and your users wouldn’t notice any difference in platform.
+There’s no change to the user interface and your users wouldn’t notice any difference in platform.